 Information for Trustees and Registered Administrators

-Under the Pensions Act, 1990, as amended (the Act), trustees have the main responsibility for the administration of funded occupational pension schemes and trust RACs and for compliance with any statutory requirements.
-Under the Act, the Pensions Authority (the Authority) is responsible for:
+Under the Pensions Act, trustees have the main responsibility for the administration of funded occupational pension schemes and trust retirement annuity contracts (RACs) and for compliance with any statutory requirements.
+The Pensions Authority is responsible for:

 - providing guidance for trustees in relation to scheme administration and other duties and responsibilities of trustees, and